Andreea Răducan: Doping charge

-Several days after the competition concluded, the IOC announced that Răducan had tested positive for pseudoephedrine, a banned substance.
+Several days after the competition concluded, the International Olympic Committee announced that Răducan had tested positive for pseudoephedrine, a banned substance.

 Răducan and her coaches maintained that she was innocent.
-As a minor, they argued, she had only followed the treatment plan recommended by Ioachim Oana, the team physician.
+As a minor, they argued that she had only followed the treatment plan recommended by Ioachim Oană, the team physician.
 In the book she published in 2010, Răducan states that a few hours before the competition she had been given Nurofen Cold & Flu, a common over-the-counter medication containing pseudoephedrine, to help treat a fever and cough.
 She also said that the pills had made her feel dizzy instead of helping her in any way.

-Despite strenuous appeals from Răducan, her coaches, the Romanian Gymnastics Federation and certain members of the gymnastics community, she was stripped of her gold medal.
+Despite strenuous appeals from Răducan, her coaches, the Romanian Gymnastics Federation, and certain members of the gymnastics community, she was stripped of the gold medal.
 The gold was re-awarded to Amânar, Olaru was promoted to silver, and former fourth-place finisher Liu Xuan from China was given the bronze medal.
 Răducan's test samples from the team and vault event finals were clean; she was therefore allowed to keep the medals she won in these competitions.
 The Romanian team doctor who gave Răducan the drug in two cold medicine pills was expelled from the Games and suspended through the 2002 Winter Olympics at Salt Lake City and the 2004 Summer Olympics in Athens.